raman162/UofICS410FinalProject/README.md

 The classifier we created performs only well on large datasets.
 On the sampled and demo datasets of only 100 records, the maximum classification accuracy that was achieved was 85%.
 When training the classifier on the complete corpus of 20,000 documents, the classification accuracy jumped to 90%.
+These maximum scores were calculated by using an iterative algorithm that varied the number of features and the number of estimators used by the classifier.
 The classifier consistently had better precision at 94% when labelling positive documents versus non-positive but had worse recall at 85% for all positive documents.
 This means that a user can trust the result of a classification of a positive document but cannot guarantee all to be retrieved.
 This would be preferred for a recommendation engine.

-The classifier was also tested on the documents containing the top words from positive and non-positive topics generated from the topic analysis step.
+BONUS: The classifier was also tested on the documents containing the top words from positive and non-positive topics generated from the topic analysis step.
 The classifier correctly classified the doc containing words from positive topics as 'positive' and the doc containing words from non-positive topics as 'non-positive'.